dzahariev/home-media-server-pi/doc/maintenance.md

 # Maintenance script

-The script `maintenance.sh` can be used to regularly update the PRi, services stack and finally to reboot the host if it is needed.
+The script `maintenance.sh` can be used to regularly update the Server, services stack and finally to reboot the host if it is needed.

 The  script can be executed manually or to be scheduled for automated execution with cron: